ed2brute/CS410/README.md

 ## Files
 * cs410.py :: the project python application
-* cs410 - example in use.mp4 :: a video showing the application in use (view raw file to launch video)
+* cs410demo.mp4 :: a video showing the application in use (view raw file to launch video)